Main navigation

 How do I get started?

-Begin searching for an internship early in your undergraduate studies to find an opportunity that resonates with your career interests.
+Begin searching for an internship early to find an opportunity that resonates with your career interests.
 Opportunities can be found in Handshake, LinkedIn and within weekly notifications from the department.
 Review Finding an Internship on the Pomerantz Career Center's website for more tips and resources.

 Check with your academic advisor to discuss potential credit needs and schedule a meeting with the Internship Coordinator, Michelle Sillman.
 Michelle will help you:

-- Determine whether your potential internship qualifies for credit
+- Determine whether your internship qualifies for credit

 - Obtain permission to register on MyUI

-Register for your internship course on MyUI during the same academic term as the internship experience and follow registration deadlines.
+Register for an internship course on MyUI during the same academic term as the internship experience and follow registration deadlines.
 Credit cannot be awarded retroactively.

 JMC:2100 Internship in Journalism and Mass Communication

-Most students in the major register for JMC:2100 to receive academic credit or transcript notation for participating in an internship experience.
-This course is structured to encourage deeper reflection of the experience and guide students in making informed career choices.
+Most students in the major register for JMC:2100 to receive academic credit for participating in an internship experience.
+This course is structured to encourage deeper reflection of the internship experience and help guide students in making informed career choices.
+A zero-credit option is also offered to provide transcript notation and eliminate fees associated with enrollment during the summer term.

-- Be clearly defined and related to your academic coursework and/or professional goals.
+- Be clearly defined and related to your coursework or professional goals.

-- Include professional responsibilities at least 80 percent of the time.
+- Include professional responsibilities a majority of the time.

 - Be directly supervised by a professional, not a student or relative.